yaningo/my-project/README.md

 # my-project

-I added the GH App integration
+I added a GH App pipeline AND trigger.